paulopoig/PLM-VVM/README.md

 <!-- CONTACT -->
 ## Contact
-If you have any questions about this project or would like to use this framework for your own use case, please feel free to contact me at [insert email address].
+If you have any questions about this project or would like to use this framework for your own use case, please feel free to contact me at:
 Paulo Danque - paulobrave17@gmail.com

 I'm happy to provide more details on the implementation, assist with adapting it to your needs, or discuss any other aspects of PLM-VVM.
 Your feedback is also welcome as it will help strengthen and extend this voting platform to best serve students across various universities.
 Please reach out anytime.